ShutoAraki/DPUDS_Projects/Fall_2017/Bi-Cluster/README.md

-# Clustering countries based on the alcohol consumption of their inhabitants.
+# Clustering countries based on the alcohol consumption of its inhabitants.

 This project creates a general purpose clustering algorithm and uses it to compare countries based on alcohol consumption.
 Code and data for this project was borrowed heavily from "Programming Collective Intelligence" by Toby Segaran